You are currently viewing Top 10 Greatest Goalkeepers Of All Time

 Gordon Banks was an English professional footballer who played as a goalkeeper.
 He made a total of 679 appearances during his career and acquired 73 caps for England.

 Gordon is part of every game of the nation’s 1966 World Cup victory.
-He is rated as one of the greatest 10 goalkeepers ever.
+He is rated as one of the most legendary goalkeepers of all time.

 Banks’ save against Pele in the 1970 World Cup is still remembered as one of the most iconic saves in football.
 He holds the sole distinction of being the only English goalkeeper ever to win a World Cup.